Areena2908/Customer-Churn-Retention-Analysis/README.md

 1. **The Contract Trap:** Customers on **Month-to-month contracts** are overwhelmingly more likely to churn compared to those on 1-year or 2-year lock-in periods.
 2. **The "Danger Zone" Tenure:** The highest flight risk occurs within the **first 6 to 12 months**.
 If a customer remains for over a year, their probability of churning drops significantly.
 3. **Price Sensitivity:** High monthly charges strongly correlate with higher churn rates, indicating that a pricing review for basic service tiers may drastically improve retention.

+## Business Recommendations
+- Target month-to-month customers with retention offers
+- Create onboarding campaigns for customers in their first year
+- Review pricing for high monthly charge customers
+- Encourage long-term contract upgrades
+- Use churn prediction scores to prioritize outreach

 <br>